learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

 ## Objectives
 You will be able to:
-* Show mastery of the content covered in this section
+* Apply string methods to make changes to a string
+* Use a `for` loop to iterate over a collection
+* Assign values in a dictionary

 ## Getting the Data
-Here we start by importing a Python package and using it to pull the transcript of Macbeth from the project Gutenberg website.
-We also preview a few details about what is now stored in the variable macbeth; it's a string with 119,846 characters, the first 500 of which are printed below.
+Here we start by importing a Python package called `requests` and using it to pull the transcript of Macbeth from the [Project Gutenberg](https://www.gutenberg.org/) website.
+We'll also preview a few details about what is now stored in the variable `macbeth`.
+As you can see, it's a string with 119,846 characters - the first 500 of which are printed below.

 ```python